wjorgensen/SparkBytes/README.md

 ### Open in an IDE
 Open the project folder in your preferred IDE or text editor for better navigation and development.

 ### Install Dependencies
-Navigate to the client directory:```cd client``` Install the required dependencies:```npm install```
+Navigate to the client directory:```cd client```
+Add a .env file with the given API key
+Install the required dependencies:```npm install```

 ### Run the Development Server